seph86/QuiVZ_APP/README.md

 ## UX3

-- The readme details technical information on deployment of the application so that team members or fresh developers have a easier start to developing the product.
+- The readme details technical information on deployment of the application so that team members or fresh developers have an easier start to developing the product.
 - An in app help system provides new users a way to learn how to use the app without guesswork.
-No matter how "intuative" a product may be, some users may still struggle to understand how to use it.
+No matter how "intuitive" a product may be, some users may still struggle to understand how to use it.
 - The roadmap provides a list of future goals for developers to implement as well as show general users of planned features for the app.
-- A existing built product allows users to use the product without the need of setting it up themselves which may be impossible for those who have no experience in setting up applications.
+- An existing built product allows users to use the product without the need of setting it up themselves which may be impossible for those who have no experience in setting up applications.

 A general help document or wiki as to the workings and procedures of the apps systems can help in the further development of the product.